Outgoing SEC Chair Jay Clayton reveals what’s driving the rise of BTC By Cointelegraph - Up News Info

 Outgoing SEC Chair Jay Clayton reveals what’s driving the rise of BTC

-The outgoing SEC Chairman Jay Clayton, who oversaw the rejection of nine ETFs during his tenure, has told that “inefficiencies” in the current payments systems are continuing to drive the popularity of Bitcoin.
+The outgoing SEC Chairman Jay Clayton, who oversaw the rejection of nine (BTC) exchange-traded funds during his tenure, has told that “inefficiencies” in the current payments systems are continuing to drive the popularity of Bitcoin.

 Continue Reading on Coin Telegraph